Call For Papers

 • Evaluation and validation of ambient assisted living systems and applications.

-• Synthetic Data Generation and Comprehensive Data Management for A3L: Collection, Cleansing, Processing, Distribution, and Storage.
+• Synthetic Data for A3L: Collection, Cleaning, Processing, Distribution, and Storage.

 • Ambient assisted living and chronic disease management.